sanskrit/learnsanskrit.org/content/guide/introduction/for-experts.md

 That said, there will always be those who find anything other than ancient literature to be a waste of time.
 Now that our grammar guide has matured, we are building an assisted reading environment for such learners.
-Assisted reading is not an optimal acquisition environment, since the material involved is far too complex for beginning and intermediate learners; but we see it as a pragmatic compromise.
+Assisted reading is not an optimal acquisition environment because the material involved is far too complex for beginning and intermediate learners.
+But we see such an approach as a pragmatic compromise for those who insist on grammar-based approaches.

 {comm